Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 __core__ : A core is a the section of the chip where the fundamental logic of the design is placed.

-__Die__  : A die consist of core is a small semiconductor material speimen on which the fundamental circuit is fabricated.
-The DIE encapsulates the core.
+__Die__  : A die consist of core is a small semiconductor material speimen on which the fundamental circuit is fabricated.The DIE encapsulates the core.

 - How to arrive on dimensions ?